Allergic Bronchopulmonary Aspergillosis (ABPA)

 • Positive sputum culture for Aspergillus species (or, rarely, other fungi)

-The diagnosis is suspected in patients with asthma or cystic fibrosis with recurrent exacerbations, migratory or nonresolving infiltrates on chest x-ray (often due to atelectasis resulting from mucoid plugging and bronchial obstruction), evidence of bronchiectasis on imaging studies, sputum cultures positive for A. fumigatus, or notable peripheral eosinophilia.
+The diagnosis is suspected in patients with asthma or cystic fibrosis with recurrent exacerbations, migratory (also called fleeting) or nonresolving infiltrates on chest radiographs (often due to atelectasis resulting from mucoid plugging and bronchial obstruction), evidence of bronchiectasis on imaging studies, sputum cultures positive for A. fumigatus, or notable peripheral eosinophilia.

-Several criteria have been proposed for the diagnosis (see table Diagnostic Criteria for Allergic Bronchopulmonary Aspergillosis), but in practice not all criteria are assessed in every case.
+Several criteria have been proposed for the diagnosis of ABPA (see table Diagnostic Criteria for Allergic Bronchopulmonary Aspergillosis), but in practice not all criteria are assessed in every case.

 Sputum and bronchoscopic cultures for Aspergillus have a low sensitivity and specificity for the diagnosis of ABPA and are not included as diagnostic criteria.